The purpose of this design guide is to simplify how we create good visual communication and make it clear that CBS is the sender.

 The two fonts CBS New Bold and CBS Serif are a great team but also contrastive.
 This composition adds even more identity to the design.

 CBS Sans is not identity-forming but very readable.
 We use it for tables, captions and other small-font texts.
 It is also used for PowerPoints and web plain texts.
-CBS Sans’ original name is Inter and is drawn by Rasmus Andersson under a SIL OFL open license.
+CBS Sans’ original name is Inter and is designed by Rasmus Andersson under a SIL OFL open license.

 CBS NEW bold is used exclusively for headlines.
 (CBS NEW regular is no longer used.)